 A criminal record search in Hawaii will also not include any criminal history records from other states or any federal criminal charges or convictions.
 Further, Hawaii state criminal records that have been expunged and sealed court records are not available for review and copying.

-If someone has a criminal record in Hawaii, that record will generally include the subjects:
+If someone has a criminal record in Hawaii, that record will generally include the following subjects:

 Hawaii landlords, employers, credit agencies, and other persons and organizations that have interactions with a person that has a criminal record often use this information to inform those interactions.